maderaroja/twitterapiR/README.md

 Parameters:

--   **screen_name**: A string of one Twitter screen name.
+-   **screen_name**: A string of a Twitter screen name.

-In the plot below we used this function in a for loop to get the followers of the following state leaders as of 2022:
+In the plot below we use this function in a for loop to get the followers of the following state leaders as of 2022:

 -   Joe Biden -President of the United States